 Suspect down after officer-involved shooting in Phoenix

-PHOENIX — The Phoenix Police Department is investigating an officer-involved shooting that left a suspect injured on Sunday, authorities said.
+PHOENIX — Police are investigating an officer-involved shooting that occurred in southeast Phoenix on Monday evening, authorities said.

+Officers responded to the area of 43rd and Southern avenues, the Phoenix Police Department said in a press release.

+Phoenix Police is investigating an Officer Involved Shooting in the area of 43rd Avenue and Alta Vista Road.
+Officers are Code 4 and suspect is down.
+PIO en route. pic.twitter.com/fo9BgDDe8N

 We want to hear from you.